cert-manager/website/content/en/docs/usage/kubectl-plugin.md

 example-com-tls-tls-8rbv2         False    10s
 ```

-You can also renew all certificates in a given namespace
+You can also renew all certificates in a given namespace:
 ```console
 $ kubectl cert-manager renew --namespace=app --all
 ```